Kommunicate-io/Kommunicate-Web-SDK/kommunicate-script-example/README.md

 ### Make widget fullscreen
-To make the Kommunicate widget Full screen copy and paste the following code inside the `onInit: function() { ... }` of the `kommunicateSettings` variable.
+To make the Kommunicate widget Full screen, replace the default script code with the following code as the changes are made inside the `onInit: function() { ... }` of the `kommunicateSettings` variable.
 Example:
 ```javascript
 <script type="text/javascript">